nosqlgeek/rl-docker/DNSSETUP.md

 ## Pass the DNS to a container

 The script `start.bash` was adapted by adding a `--dns` flag to it.
-This flag ensures that each container has
+This flag ensures that each container has the name server set inside the `/etc/resolv.conf`